viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Context.md

  - Five successive increases in temperature (over the course of 10 days)

+## Edit : August 2022 early update.

+Regretfully, I have not been able to follow the rigourous protocol.
+The months of july and august 2022 were been hit with several periods of heatwaves, which made it impossible to maintain a steady temperature in my appartment, as well as a controled rise of temperature in the petri dishes.

+The global experience continued without me and I will share the results as soon as they are published.
+Meanwhile, my blob is safely back to sleep, stored in an envelop, far from any disturbances.

 ### Useful links.

   * [The Blob: a cell that learns](https://www.youtube.com/watch?v=Dwcx6yCdDE8).
 (Youtube, CNRS)